Tits Geometry and Positive Curvature: Compact spherical Buildings

-Our primary objective is to endow $\tilde {\mathscr{C}}$ with a natural topology inherited from the topology of $M$, in such a way that it becomes a compact spherical building in the sense of Burns and Spatzier \cite{BSp} as extended by Grundh\"ofer, Kramer, Van Maldeghem, and Weiss in \cite{GKMW}.
+Our primary objective is to endow $\tilde {\mathscr{C}}$ with a natural topology inherited from the topology of $M$, in such a way that it becomes a compact spherical building in the sense of Burns and Spatzier \cite{BSp}, where the extension by Grundh\"ofer, Kramer, Van Maldeghem, and Weiss in \cite{GKMW} is crucial for us.
 Our second objective is to analyze the fundamental group $\pi$ of ${\mathscr{C}}(M,\G)$ and its action on the cover when $\tilde {\mathscr{C}}(M,\G)$ is a compact spherical building.
-This in fact will imply Theorem A in the introduction in all cases except where $\G$ has fixed points or where the Coxeter diagram for $\M$ either has isolated nodes or is of type $\CC_3$.
+This in fact will imply Theorem A in the introduction in all cases except where $\G$ has fixed points or where the Coxeter diagram for $\M$ either has isolated nodes or is of type $\A_3$ or $\CC_3$.

-Sections \ref{sectionC3gen} and \ref{sectionC3pos} are devoted to the case where the Coxeter diagram of $\M$ is of type $\CC_3$.
-In the special reducible cases where isolated nodes are present in the Coxeter diagram of $\M$ or $M^{\G} \ne \emptyset$, rather different arguments will be employed in Sections \ref{input} and \ref{sec7}.
+Section \ref{sectionC3gen} and \cite{FGT} are devoted to the case where the Coxeter diagram of $\M$ is of type $\A_3$ or $\CC_3$.
+In the special reducible cases where isolated nodes are present in the Coxeter diagram of $\M$ or $M^{\G} \ne \emptyset$, rather different arguments will be employed in Sections \ref{input} and \ref{genRed}.

-We will write the set of vertices $\text{Vert}(\tilde {\mathscr{C}})$ of a Tits building $\tilde{\mathscr{C}}$ as a disjoint union $\text{Vert}(\tilde {\mathscr{C}})=V_1\cup\cdots\cup V_{k+1}$ over the vertices of the same cotype where $k+1$ is the rank of $\M$.
+We will write the set of vertices $\text{Vert}(\tilde {\mathscr{C}})$ of a Tits building $\tilde{\mathscr{C}}$ as a disjoint union $\text{Vert}(\tilde {\mathscr{C}})=\tilde{V}_1\cup\cdots\cup \tilde{V}_{k+1}$ over the vertices of the same cotype where $k+1$ is the rank of $\M$.
 The set of $r$-simplices of type $(i_1,\dots, i_{r+1})$ for $r\le k$ will be denoted by $\tilde {\mathscr{C}}_{i_1,\dots, i_{r+1}}$.

-Recall, that a \emph{compact (spherical) building} according to \cite{BSp} is a Tits building $\tilde {\mathscr{C}}$ with a Hausdorff topology on the set $\text{Vert}(\tilde {\mathscr{C}})=V_1\cup\cdots\cup V_{k+1}$ of all vertices such that the set $\tilde {\mathscr{C}}_{i_1,\dots, i_{r+1}}$ of all simplices of type $(i_1,\dots, i_{r+1})$ is closed in the product $V_{i_1}\cup\cdots\cup V_{i_{r+1}}$.
+Recall, that a \emph{compact (spherical) building} according to \cite{BSp} is a Tits building $\tilde {\mathscr{C}}$ with a Hausdorff topology on the set $\text{Vert}(\tilde {\mathscr{C}})=\tilde{V}_1\cup\cdots\cup \tilde{V}_{k+1}$ of all vertices such that the set $\tilde {\mathscr{C}}_{i_1,\dots, i_{r+1}}$ of all simplices of type $(i_1,\dots, i_{r+1})$ is closed in the product $\tilde{V}_{i_1}\times\cdots\times \tilde{V}_{i_{r+1}}$.
 With the induced topology on the $k$ simplices $\tilde {\mathscr{C}}_{1,\dots,k+1}$, $\tilde {\mathscr{C}}$ is called {\it compact, locally connected, infinite, metric } if $\tilde {\mathscr{C}}_{1,\dots,k+1}$ has the appropriate property.